Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 does the competitor have better sources

-does your site answer a given question
+does your site answer that question

 is it worth preparing new content